kgryte/github-get/README.md

 #### 'error'

-A `Query` instance emits an `error` event whenever a non-fatal error occurs; e.g., an invalid value is assigned to an attribute or HTTP response errors.
-To capture `errors`,
+A `Query` instance emits an `error` event whenever a non-fatal error occurs; e.g., an invalid value is assigned to an attribute, HTTP response errors, etc. To capture `errors`,

 ``` javascript
 function onError( evt ) {